Are Automatic Pool Covers Worth the Investment?

 So often retract the covers, at least once a week.
 Also, keep the pool uncovered for at least two hours after adding chemicals.
 This will prolong the lifespan of the cover.

 Automatic pool covers can take a lot of weight.
-But that does not mean you have to put unnecessary weights on it.
+But that does not mean you have to put unnecessary weight on it.
 Often children are seen running around or jumping on the cover.

 Do not allow it.
 If the cover excess weight repeatedly, the ropes and other things that it’s attached to shall be weakened in time.